Red Wall Canyon – Death Valley National Park

 Drone Canyon – Death Valley National Park

 An unofficially-named canyon in the Owlshead Mountains south of South Quartz Canyon.
 Total Distance: 12.8 miles out & back Elevation Gain: 2,276ft.
 (1,49ft. to 2,413ft.)
-Difficulty: 10+ Mile Difficulty: Strenuous View Rating: Author’s Rating: Visitor Rating: Visitor Difficulty Rating: Pets: No Horses: Yes Best Seasons: November-April Special Permits: None Water Availability: No potable or reliable […]
+Difficulty: 10+ Mile Difficulty: View Rating: Author’s Rating: Visitor Rating: Visitor Difficulty Rating: Pets: No Horses: Yes Best Seasons: November-April Special Permits: None Water Availability: No potable or reliable water […]

 Con Benchmark – Death Valley National Park